The Weir: Critical response

 The Weir was voted one of the 100 most significant plays of the 20th century in a poll conducted by the Royal National Theatre, London.
 It tied at 40th place with Eugene O'Neill's The Iceman Cometh, Samuel Beckett's Endgame and Arthur Miller's A View From The Bridge.
 The Guardian critic Michael Billington listed The Weir as one of the 101 greatest plays of all time in his 2015 book The 101 Greatest Plays: From Antiquity to the Present.
-It came in at position 96.